 - Identify an FTD gene mutation

-- Help you understand the genetic testing process
+- Understand the genetic testing process

-- Help you understand how genetics contribute to disease
+- Understand how genetics contribute to disease

-Genetic counseling may include:
+Genetic counseling may also include:

 - Education about genetic testing, disease management and prevention, and available resources